-The FY 17 - 20 Transportation Improvement Program was amended twice during the fiscal year.
-Amendments were administrative to correct figures and addition of funded projects.
-A new TIP was created for FY 2019 - 2022 to include new planning requirements and performance based planning.
-These amendments in some cases and certainly the new TIP did require a public engagement element and were put out for public comment and participation in accordance with the Public Participation Plan.
+The FY 19 - 22 Transportation Improvement Program was amended three times during the fiscal year.
+Two amendments were administrative to correct figures and addition of funded projects.
+Other amendments were changes in funding on highway projects and new projects for the Transit District.
+A new TIP is in work for FY 2021 - 2024 to include any possible new planning requirements and performance based planning updates and reporting.
+These amendments in some cases and certainly the new TIP do require a public engagement element and were put out for public comment and participation in accordance with the Public Participation Plan.